Direct Inhalation of Essential Oils in Aromatherapy

 Of course, if you're in a hurry and can't take that break, there are quicker ways to enjoy some of the benefits of direct inhalation.

-- You can just take the cap off a bottle of the oil and take a few quick whiffs from the bottle.
+- You can just take the cap off a bottle of the oil and take a few quick whiffs directly from the bottle.

-- You can take a drop of the oil and place it under the nose.
+- You can take a drop of the oil and place it under your nose.
 That way, you get some of the beneifits of direct inhalation for possibly an hour or more — but in a less-concentrated way.